steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Builds
     gulp
-        Move gulfile to the root of the solution
         Move CSS from wwwroot.
         Move static content (Images) from wwwroot.
             It should be possible to build beginning with an empty root.